subvisual/guides/protocol/communication/README.md

 Communication Protocol
 ======================

-A guide for communication within the teams.
+A guide for communication within a team.

 General
 -------